Essential Guide to Property Inspection in Dubai: What Every Buyer Needs to Know

 3. What’s Included in the Inspection?

-• Exterior Elements: Roof, walls, foundation, and drainage systems.
+Exterior Elements: Roof, foundation, drainage.

-• Interior Elements: Walls, ceilings, floors, doors, windows, and insulation.
+Interior Elements: Walls, ceilings, insulation.

-• Systems: Electrical, plumbing, heating, and cooling.
+Systems: Electrical, plumbing, HVAC.

-• Appliance Functionality: Ensuring all included appliances are operational.
+Appliances: Ensures all included items are operational.

 4. Duration of the Inspection